On the road #1

 I was in for a second surprise.
 While jumping, I was expecting cold or even icy water since it originates from the mountain.
 Far from it, the whole river is hot to the point that after a while, it becomes too much since it feels like a sauna.

 This river goes through a geothermal plant upstream, and all the water has been heated up in the station to produce electricity.
-The water is heated up using very hot steam coming from several places in the region (see Los Ausoles in the previous blog).
+The water is heated up using very hot steam coming from several places in the region (see Los Ausoles in the previous post).

 Unlike its neighbour, El Salvador is not filled with many ancient pre-Columbian ruins.
 The site of Tazumal is the most important and impressive site of the country.